Nemesis (Alpha Flight)

 Nemesis is the name of several superheroines appearing in American comic books published by Marvel Comics.
-The first incarnation of Nemesis, JIsabel St. Ives, first appeared in Alpha Flight #8 (March 1984).
+The first incarnation of Nemesis, Isabel St. Ives, first appeared in Alpha Flight #8 (March 1984).
 The second incarnation, Jane Thorne, debuted in Alpha Flight #76 (November 1989).
 The third incarnation, Amelia Weatherly, made her first appearance in Alpha Flight vol. 3 #1 (May 2004).
+The fourth incarnation, Heather Hudson, made her debut as Nemesis in Alpha Flight vol 5. #1 (August 2023).

-All three women have encountered the superhero team Alpha Flight team, and wore the same black and red costume, carried a mystical sword, and were capable of flight.
+All four women have encountered the superhero team Alpha Flight team, and wore the same black and red costume, carried a mystical sword, and were capable of flight.

 Isabel St. Ives

 Nemesis (Isabel St. Ives) first appeared in Alpha Flight #8, and was created by John Byrne.

 Fictional character biography

 Isabel St. Ives was the daughter of "Deadly" Ernest St. Ives, and used a magical sword "scarcely an atom's width thick," allegedly the only weapon capable of killing her father, to assist the Canadian superheroes Northstar and Aurora in combat with him.
 Although she apparently killed Deadly Ernest, he did return.
 There, the Flight member Puck used Nemesis's sword to fatally wound her father, who was then knocked in front of an oncoming subway train and apparently killed.
 Nemesis then explained to the heroes her relation to the villain and disintegrated.